Winnie-the-Pooh: Ashdown Forest: the setting for the stories

 Many locations in the stories can be associated with real places in and around the forest.
-As Christopher Milne wrote in his autobiography: "Pooh’s forest and Ashdown Forest are identical."
+As Christopher Milne wrote in his autobiography: "Pooh's forest and Ashdown Forest are identical."
 For example, the fictional "Hundred Acre Wood" was in reality Five Hundred Acre Wood; Galleon's Leap was inspired by the prominent hilltop of Gill's Lap, while a clump of trees just north of Gill's Lap became Christopher Robin's The Enchanted Place, because no-one had ever been able to count whether there were 63 or 64 trees in the circle.

-The landscapes depicted in E. H. Shepard's illustrations for the Winnie-the-Pooh books were directly inspired by the distinctive landscape of Ashdown Forest, with its high, open heathlands of heather, gorse, bracken and silver birch, punctuated by hilltop clumps of pine trees.
+The landscapes depicted in E. H. Shepard's illustrations for the Winnie-the-Pooh books were directly inspired by the distinctive landscape of Ashdown Forest, with its high, open heathlands of heather, gorse, bracken and silver birch, which are punctuated by hilltop clumps of pine trees.
 Many of Shepard's illustrations can be matched to actual views, allowing for a degree of artistic licence.
 Shepard's sketches of pine trees and other forest scenes are held at the Victoria and Albert Museum in London.

-The game of Poohsticks was originally played by Christopher Milne on the wooden footbridge, across the Millbrook, Posingford Wood, close to Cotchford Farm.
-It is now a tourist attraction, and it has become traditional to play the game there using sticks gathered in the nearby woodland.
-When the footbridge had to be replaced in 1999, the architect used as a main source drawings by Shepard in the books, which differ a little from the original structure.
+The game of Poohsticks was originally played by Christopher Robin Milne and his father on the wooden footbridge, across the Millbrook, Posingford Wood, close to Cotchford Farm.
+In the stories Pooh plays the game with the other characters, Christopher Robin, Tigger, and Eeyore.
+The location is now a tourist attraction, and it has become traditional to play the game there using sticks gathered in the nearby woodland.
+When the footbridge had to be replaced in 1999, the architect used as a main source drawings by Shepard in the books, and retained its precursor's original style.